cse112-team5/team5-project-1/README.md

 ### Want to Contribute?
 Contact jualbert@ucsd.edu to become a contributor.
 Head on over to our website and read through our quick documentation section!
 Once there, you'll see that we provide a neat, short tutorial to make your first commit (:

+### Build Environment
+Windows: All you need to be able to run git commands.
+You can download 'git bash' or use the powershell which comes with your PC.
+Mac + Linux: You can use the terminal that already comes installed with your computer.